The Leader’s Guide for Making Decisions in Meetings

 Facilitators usually work to build consensus, so most of the decision-making techniques they describe help with that.

 When the group faces a steep climb to consensus, facilitators carve out more steps.
-This diagram shows how the discussion can extend and becomes more structured when ascending this ladder with a large or contentious group.
+This diagram shows how the discussion can extend and become more structured when ascending this ladder with a large or contentious group.

 Sample Agendas by Decision-Making Process